diamo-dev/adwaita-center-minimize-button/README.md

 1. Download "Center Minimize Button.sh"
 2. Locate "Center Minimize Button.sh" in the Downloads folder
 3. Right click the file, select "Properties" and toggle "Executable as Program" to the 'on' state
-4. Right click the file once more, and press "Run as Program"
+4. Right click the file once more, and press "Run as a Program"
 5. Enter your `sudo` password
 6. Restart the system for the changes to take effect
 7. Optionally, you can delete "Center Minimize Button.sh" to save disk space